 Here is the Esbit stand alone burner with the alcohol fuel.
-It really does work and for those times when there is no dry wood in the PNW where I live it completes the multi fuel stove and increases it usage.
-The newer Emberlit stove does have slots in the sides now that will hold this burner in place for cooking but since I had the older model I made the simple above adapter for next to nothing!
+It really does work and for those times when there is no dry wood in the PNW where I live it completes usage of the multi fuel stove.
+The newer Emberlit stove does have slots in the sides now that will hold this burner in place for cooking but since I had the older model I made the simple adapter above for next to nothing!

 So as I did a few slabs of regular bacon I decided to do some Canadian bacon one to see if we liked it and two we think with the less fat it has it might be better for us in the long run.
 Time will tell but it sure does taste good to me!!!!

 Ready to slice